highlando/20-shu-mor/index.md

  * Controllability/Observability
  * Realizations

-## 2 Mathematical Basics of LTI Systems
+## 2 Mathematical Basics of LTI Systems 1

-1. Screencast with introduction to math basics and explanations of the 1st exercise sheet.
+1. Screencast with introduction to math basics and explanations of the 1st exercise sheet on
-2. Please download and solve the [1st exercise sheet](exi.pdf) on
   * Hautusz' criteria
   * Equivalence transformations
+2. Please download and solve the [1st exercise sheet](exi.pdf).
+3. Screencast with the solutions.

+## 2 Mathematical Basics of LTI Systems 1

+1. Screencast with introduction to math basics and explanations of the 2nd exercise sheet on
+  * Stability and Minimality,
+  * System Norms.
+2. Please download and solve the [2nd exercise sheet](exii.pdf).
-3. Screencast with the solutions
+3. Screencast with the solutions.

 ## 2 Introduction to Model Reduction